cife

 Assessment

-For the Eduqas board (WJEC) 70% of your mark is assessed through two 150-minute exams at the end of the two-year course.
-One focuses on American and British Film, whilst the other focuses on global, documentary, silent and experimental film.
+70% of your mark is assessed through two exams at the end of the two-year course.
+Each are 2 hours in length.
+One focuses on film history whilst the other focuses on critical approaches to contemporary U.S., Uk and global cinema.

 Coursework makes up the remaining 30% of the Film Studies A Level.
-You can choose to create a either short film (4-5 minutes) or produce a screenplay for a short film of between 1600-1800 words.
-The screenplay must also be accompanied with a digitally photographed storyboard of a 2-minute section of the screenplay. and you must write an evaluation of your production, of between 1600-1800 words.
+You can choose to create either a short film (4-5 minutes) or produce a screenplay for a 10 minute short film.
+The screenplay must also be accompanied with a digitally photographed storyboard consisting of 20 frames. and you must write an evaluation of your production, of between 1600-1800 words.

 A level subject guides